xaynetwork/cargo_tai/README.md

 ## Features

-- Run tests or benchmarks on iOS (simulator/real device) and Android (emulator/real device)
+- Run tests or benchmarks on iOS (simulator/real device) and Android (emulator/real device).
-- Support for running benchmarks with `criterion` ([example](./test-project/benches/criterion.rs))
+- Support for running benchmarks with `criterion` ([example](./test-project/benches/criterion.rs)).
-- Bundle resource data that is required for your tests / benchmarks
+- Bundle resource data that is required for your tests/benchmarks.

 ## Documentation